 A permanent home

-We offer our birds modern and spacious aviaries, with a good diet and company and advise on other solutions when we have no room.
+We offer our birds modern and spacious aviaries, with a good diet and company.
+When we have no room, we can advise on other solutions.

 Parrots are long lived, sensitive, complex and sociable birds.
 They find adjusting to a new home extremely stressful.
 We offer them companionship when they need it, a stimulating environment, and a good quality diet with nutritious grains, pulses, sprouted seeds, fruit and vegetables.